Moravian Historical Society: Gray Cottage

 The Gray Cottage was constructed in October 1740 by the Moravians as protection from the harsh winter weather ahead.
 It is an oak log structure, and was originally called the “Old Block House” from the German word Block, meaning “log.”
-From 1743-1745, the building was used as a boys’ school.
+From 1743 to 1745, the building was used as a boys’ school.
 It has also been used as a girls’ school, a home for widows, a nursery, and a private residence.
-It is the oldest Moravian building still standing in North America.
+It is the oldest surviving Moravian building in North America.

 First House

 Constructed in June 1740, the First House sheltered Moravians during the construction of the Whitefield House.
 It was approximately 30’ wide by 20’ deep, and stood two and one half stories tall.
 It was demolished in 1864, but the foundation was discovered by archaeologists in September 2014 in the area between the Whitefield House and the Gray Cottage.
 Several artifacts including redware pottery and a brass horse bell were also discovered.
 A small stone marker stands on this site.